thommcgrath/Beacon/docs/contributing/index.markdown

 Beacon is an open source project, so contributions are welcome.
 All contributions should be made using a pull request.

 ## Documentation

+If you are new to GitHub, you may benefit from looking at this [Newbie Guide](/contributing/newbieguide).

 Beacon's documentation is hosted from [GitHub Pages](https://pages.github.com/).
 To test locally, you will need Jekyll.
 [GitHub](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/testing-your-github-pages-site-locally-with-jekyll) has some steps for installing and running a local server to preview the documentation site in your own forked copy of Beacon's repository.